Arvind Kejriwal gets interim bail in money-laundering case, will remain behind bars in CBI FIR

 The Supreme Court on Friday granted interim bail to Delhi Chief Minister Arvind Kejriwal in case filed against him by the Enforcement Directorate in connection with the liquor policy case, Live Law reported.

 Kejriwal will, however, remain in jail as he was arrested by the Central Bureau of Investigation in the same case on June 25.
+His judicial custody in the Central Bureau of Investigation case was extended till July 25 by a Delhi court on Friday.

 A Supreme Court bench comprising Justices Sanjiv Khanna and Dipankar Datta referred the Aam Aadmi Party chief’s petition questioning his arrest by the Enforcement Directorate to a larger bench.